 What is the best way for web designers who are looking for work to find their next web design clients?
 It’s a competitive market out there, so here are our top tips for finding clients as a web designer.

 Finding new web design clients is not always so easy, especially at the beginning, but really at any stage.
 There’s a lot to take on, a lot to learn, and a lot to do.
 Above all, finding clients can be tricky.
-And there’s so much to deal with both before and after finding clients, too (especially if you are still looking for your first client).
+And there’s so much to deal with both before and after finding clients — like figuring out the price of the project.

 But finding gigs and building relationships with clients doesn’t always need to be such a daunting undertaking.
 Let’s see how we can break down the process to make it as easy as pie.